GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ### 3. Data Balancing

-Addressed class imbalance using appropriate resampling techniques to ensure fair model learning across target classes.
+Analyzed the class distribution to identify imbalance in the target variable.
-Applied methods such as oversampling and undersampling to improve minority class representation without distorting data integrity.
+Applied resampling techniques to improve minority class representation and reduce model bias.
-This approach enhanced model stability, reduced bias, and improved overall predictive performance, particularly for churn detection.
+This ensured balanced learning, enhanced recall for churn cases, and improved overall classification performance.

 SMOTE is applied to address class imbalance before model training.

 ### 4. Missing Value Handling

-Handled incomplete data using statistically appropriate imputation techniques based on feature characteristics and distribution.
+Identified and assessed incomplete records to determine the extent and impact of missing data.
-Applied mean, median, or mode substitution and conditional imputation to preserve data consistency and minimize information loss.
+Applied appropriate imputation strategies based on feature type and distribution to maintain dataset consistency.
-This ensured data integrity, improved model reliability, and prevented performance degradation during training.
+This ensured data completeness, preserved analytical integrity, and supported reliable model training outcomes.

 Supported imputation strategies: